Skip to main content

 Applicants can choose one of three options at BYU as outlined below:

 • Option 1 - Cybersecurity, B.S.
-Option (2 years):
+(2 years):

-• Funding for Junior and Senior year will be provided.
+• Funding: Junior and Senior years

 • Option 2 - IT & Cybersecurity, M.S.
-Option (2 years):
+(2 years):

-• Option 3 - B.S. + M.S.
-Option (3 years):
+• Option 3 - Combined B.S. + M.S.
+Option (2-3 years):

 Eligibility Requirements